 - 13.1 Mississauga may apply a holding provision to lands within the Downtown Core to ensure that the policies of this Plan are implemented.
-The removal of the holding provision will be conditional on the applicant satisfying the requirements of the policies of this Plan, including: - a. requiring the conveyance of land for new public roads, including realignments of roads or impose an obligation upon a landowner to construct or pay for the construction of new roads, where not otherwise permitted by the Planning Act; - requiring the gratuitous dedication of land for new public roads, including realignments of roads or impose an obligation upon a landowner to construct or pay for the construction of new roads where not otherwise permitted by the Planning Act; - c. the submission of a concept plan for all development applications proposing phased development and must demonstrate how the policies of this Plan and this Area Plan will be implemented through the development review process; and - d. the submission of a site plan application which demonstrates compliance with the built form policies of the Plan and this Area Plan. - 13.2 Site plan control is a key mechanism to implement the Council approved Built Form Standards and will form the basis for site plan approval including the review and approval of building elevations, and sustainable design elements in the adjoining public right-of-way.
+The removal of the holding provision will be conditional on the applicant satisfying the requirements of the policies of this Plan, including: - a. entering into an agreement or other arrangements satisfactory to the City to secure land for new public roads identified in this Plan, including any realignments of roads, and said agreement may include an obligation upon a landowner to construct or pay for the construction of new roads: - b. the submission of a concept plan for all development applications proposing phased development, and the introduction of new private roads, private roads with public easements and mid-block pedestrian connections (with or without public easements) must demonstrate how the policies of this Plan and this Area Plan will be implemented through the development review process; and - c. the submission of a site plan application which demonstrates compliance with the built form policies of the Plan and this Area Plan. - 13.2 Site plan control is a key mechanism to implement the Council approved Downtown Core Built Form Standards.
+The Built Form Standards will provide direction and guidance through the site plan approval process.
+A site plan application that does not adhere to the built form policies of this Plan and the Downtown Core Built Form Standards may be approved provided that the general intent and purpose of the Built Form Standards is maintained to the City's satisfaction.